evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/README.md

-# Automated Keyword Extraction of Data Analyst Job Descriptions from Indeed using NLP
+# Automated Keywords Extraction of Data Analyst Job Descriptions from Indeed using NLP

 ### Introduction